martyna-haliniak/data_concepts/data_concepts.md

 ## Averages

-An **Average** summarises a set of data into a single value which is typical or central and can therefore represent the whole set of data.
+An **average** summarises a set of data into a single value which is typical or central and can therefore represent the whole set of data.

 The three most common types are: